 You know how we all have past mistakes that Satan likes to throw at us from time to time and make us forget who we really are in Christ?
 Sometimes I think the adversary of soul likes to practice his Major League Baseball pitching skills and throw every weakness, every shame, every regret, and every sin in our direction to trip us up.
 Anyone else feel like there are some days where Satan just hits us over and over again with things from our past?
 Things designed to make us feel dirty, stained, and bound in sin?
 Things that make us doubt God’s love for us?

 That’s why I like Julie’s title song, A Girl Like Me.
 Julie’s song is a great reminder that no matter what, God still loves us and calls us His own.

 Even when Satan has us down on the ground and wrapped up in our troubles, God still loves us.
 He loves us through our mistakes.
-He loves us through our stumbles.
+Through our stumbles.
 He loves us through our weakness.
-He loves us when we fall apart and our emotions get the best of us.
+And even when we fall apart and our emotions get the best of us.

 When I fall apart, You see my heart

 Every weakness and shame